Why You Should Use Mosquito Repellent

 What Percentage of Active Ingredient in a Product Relates to Protection Time

-- For many hours outside (over 3-4 hours) and/or where biting is very intense - look for a repellent containing more than 20% DEET.
-Products with more than 50% DEET do not offer additional protection.
+- For many hours outside (over 3-4 hours) and/or where biting is very intense, look for a repellent that contains more than 20 percent DEET.
+Products with more than 50 percent DEET do not offer additional protection.

-- For shorter periods of time, repellents containing less than 20% DEET, the repellent currently available with 7% picaridin or one of the products containing oil of lemon eucalyptus may provide adequate protection.
+- For shorter periods of time, repellents containing less than 20 percent DEET, the repellent currently available with 7% picaridin, or one of the products containing oil of lemon eucalyptus may provide adequate protection.
 There are other products available, but they may not protect as long as those named here.

-- Even if you’re going out for 10 minutes use a repellent - that’s long enough to get bitten!
+- Even if you’re going out for 10 minutes, we suggest that use a repellent.

 Choose a repellent that you will use consistently.
 Also, choose a product that will provide sufficient protection for the amount of time that you will be spending outdoors.
 Product labels often indicate the length of time that you can expect protection from a product.
 If you are concerned about using insect repellent, consult your health care provider for advice.

-Center for Disease Control and Prevention (CDC): The CDC is a source of information on disease control, and their Internet website includes a listing of state health departments.
-Call (972) 221-6400.
+Centers for Disease Control and Prevention (CDC): The CDC is a source of information on disease control, and their Internet website includes a listing of state health departments.
+Call 972-221-6400.